Is an Affiliate Management

 Working with an affiliate marketing agency can be a scalable and profitable approach for companies.
 But that doesn’t mean that every brand should work with an agency.

-Before we delve into what to look for in a program management agency, let’s first discuss who doesn’t need an affiliate agency?
+Before we delve into what to look for in a program management agency, let’s first discuss what type of company might not be ready for an affiliate agency yet:

 - Companies with annual online sales of less than $8 million.
 It can be difficult for companies with less than $8 million in online sales to break even on affiliate management fees as those affiliate programs are typically fairly small.